Bulgaria national football team: 1986–2000

 One of the most important dates in Bulgarian football history is 17 November 1993, when Emil Kostadinov scored a deciding goal in the 90th minute to beat France in Paris, allowing Bulgaria to qualify for the 1994 World Cup in the United States.
 Under the management of Dimitar Penev, the Bulgarians, led by players such as Hristo Stoichkov, Yordan Lechkov, and Krasimir Balakov, along with other talented players remembered in Bulgaria as the "Golden Generation", made a strong impression by surprisingly reaching the semi-finals.
 They entered a tough Group D with 1990 World Cup runners-up Argentina with Diego Maradona at the helm, African Nations Cup champions Nigeria, and Balkan rivals Greece.
 The first match ended with a 3–0 defeat to Nigeria.
-Despite the bad start, the team made an statement by winning 4–0 against their neighbours Greece – their first ever win in a World Cup.
+Despite the bad start, the team made a statement by winning 4–0 against their neighbours Greece – their first ever win in a World Cup.
 Their third and final match came against Argentina: the Bulgarian side came away with a shocking 2–0 victory.
 Going into injury-time, Argentina was leading the group but a 91st-minute strike from Nasko Sirakov, however, meant that they'd drop two places and finish third.

 Bulgaria continued to the round of 16, where they faced Mexico.
 Stoichkov opened the scoring in the sixth minute with an strike on a break away from outside the box, tallying his fourth goal.
 The match ended 1–1 and after no goals were scored in extra time, penalties decided which team would go through.
 Team captain Borislav Mihaylov saved the first three penalty kicks, breaking the World Cup record.
 Bulgaria won 3–1 on penalties.
 In the quarter-finals, Bulgaria faced the defending world champions Germany.
 At the start of the match, held in Giants Stadium in East Rutherford, New Jersey, the Bulgarians dominated, hitting the post twice in the process, but eventually found themselves behind after Lothar Matthäus scored the opening goal for the Germans.
 The Bulgarians, however, managed to turn the game over with a swerving free kick by Hristo Stoichkov and a flying header by Yordan Lechkov, giving them a 2–1 win.
 In the semi-finals, they controversially lost 2–1 to Italy.
 Stoichkov scored Bulgaria's only goal in the first half to tally his seventh goal, which led the tournament.
 In the second half, Bulgaria had penalty call waved off, when an Italian defender committed a handball in the box from a Kostadinov cross.
 The game ended and instead of playing in the final, it became a third-place play-off.
 Bulgaria played Sweden for third place, but on a rare off-day were blown away by four first half goals, losing 4-0.
-Bulgaria, ultimately finished in the final four by reaching the semi finals, their best ever performance.
+Bulgaria's fourth place finish remains their best ever performance in the World Cup as of 2026.